-Diversity: SJSU studies include an emphasis on diversity.
-You will engage in integrated reading, writing, and oral assignments to construct your own arguments on complex issues (such as diversity and ethnicity, class and social equity) that generate meaningful public debate.
-Readings for the course will include writers from different ethnicities, gender, and class.
+V) Diversity: SJSU studies include an emphasis on diversity.
+Students will engage in integrated reading, writing, and oral assignments to construct your own arguments on complex issues (such as diversity and ethnicity, class and social equity) that generate meaningful public debate.
+Readings for the course will include writers from different ethnicities, genders, and economic class standings.